jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 # tasksel
 ```

-Alternatively you an install a few meta packages.
+Alternatively you can install a few meta packages.

 ```
 # apt install ubuntu-minimal ubuntu-standard